ednet-dev/ednet_core/SCHEMA.md

 other words, the identifier of the identified concept is used as a foreign key in the identifying concept to establish the relationship between them.

-In the context of the JSON schema,the "box1box2Id" and "box2box1Id" properties indicate whether an identifying association exists between two concepts in a binary relationship.
-If "box1box2Id" is true, it means that the first concept in the relationship contains an attribute that serves as an identifier for instances of the second concept.
+In the context of the JSON schema,the "fromToId" and "toFromId" properties indicate whether an identifying association exists between two concepts in a binary relationship.
+If "fromToId" is true, it means that the first concept in the relationship contains an attribute that serves as an identifier for instances of the second concept.

-Similarly, if "box2box1Id" is true, it means that the second concept in the relationship contains an attribute that serves as an identifier for instances of the first concept.
+Similarly, if "toFromId" is true, it means that the second concept in the relationship contains an attribute that serves as an identifier for instances of the first concept.

 The internal flag indicates whether the relationship is internal or external.
 An internal relationship is one that connects concepts within the same model, while an external relationship connects concepts from different models.